Product Description

 Safety

 Potential hazards include traffic accidents or pedestrian crashes, especially when sufficient training has not been received.
-Users should follow any bicycle helmet legislations or use PPE that has the potential to mitigate injury after a crash, or use other interventions to actively promote safe cycling.
+Users should follow any bicycle helmet legislation or use PPE that has the potential to mitigate injury after a crash, or use other interventions to actively promote safe cycling.

 Complementary Technical Systems